 Not spoilers at last!
 This is a work by HiuGregg of The Fantasy Inn!
 He’s a reviewer of stories, but also made this cool animated image of The Wandering Inn’s cover!

 No spoilers here!
-Well, probably… This is a very cool ink sketch by Jason Yao!
-He has an Instagram filled with amazing art and he’s made the Antinium into a very cool dark version I could see in some kind of gritty battle scene.
-He admits that he forgot to add two arms, but I don’t think it matters.
+Well, probably… These are a collection by Jason Yao!
+He has an Instagram filled with amazing art and he’s represented the Antinium, two of our favorite Goblins, and a drawing of Liscor’s crypts!
+He admits that he forgot to add two arms in the case of the Antinium Soldiers, but I don’t think it matters.
 Just imagine a Soldier charging at you down a dark tunnel.
-Also Workers don’t generally get issued swords, but I’ll assume this one’s super cool or something.
+Great work, and extremely detailed!

 Sort-of-spoilers?
 This is a wonderful series of portraits drawn by the [Face Artist] known as Carol M!
 The full gallery is here.
 I truly enjoy all of their faces, especially Ryoka’s peeved look.
 Very true to her character!

 Spoilers!
 Read no further if you don’t want spoilers!
-Aristide Twain, a [Sketcher] with a great cartoon-art style made a character sheet of a bunch of people from the story!
+Aristide Twain, a [Sketcher] with a great cartoon-art style made bunch of sketches of people from the story!
 Check out their Deviantart page here!
-I particularly like Mrsha, on the bottom left.
+I particularly like Mrsha in the character sketch, on the bottom left.

 Massive Volume 5 Spoilers!
 I have a series of pictures, again from our [Art Connoisseur], Yarrick!
 He’s commissioned an amazing landscape of Liscor, how it normally looks and Liscor during the rainy season.
 The artist is Cristian T. Art and I hope you check out their Instagram for more great art!